Kwara boxing boss lauds GOtv boxing NextGen Search

 According to him, young boxers from across the state have been registering for the programme, a situation that has compelled his association to start photocopying forms after the forms made available got exhausted.

-He said: “We have always wanted the GOtv Boxing NextGen Search to be held in Kwara State, which has a rich history of producing boxers.
+“We have always wanted the GOtv Boxing NextGen Search to be held in Kwara State, which has a rich history of producing boxers.
 We have seen Ibadan and Abeokuta host it and we are happy that it is about to be staged in Ilorin.
 The response from young boxers has been astonishing.
-We have had to photocopy forms.”
+We have had to photocopy forms,” he said.

 GOtv Boxing NextGen Search 5 will hold at the Kwara State Stadium Complex, Ilorin, on 29 and 30 August.
 The programme aims to discover male and female boxers between the ages of 18 and 25, who are ready to turn professional.
 Participating boxers will take part in sparring sessions conducted by prominent boxing coaches, who will select those considered adequate to move into the professional cadre.
 Selected boxers will have their professional licences and free medical examination paid for by the sponsors as well as the opportunity to fight in coming editions of GOtv Boxing Night.